 Example 4: Concepts v2, November, 19 2008

 This Concept Diagram demonstrates the relationships between one country and a group of the Least Developed Countries (LDCs).
 This diagram has also the legend.
-It’s very easy, convenient, and quick to create professional looking concept diagrams in ConceptDraw PRO using the predesigned objects.
+It’s very easy, convenient, and quick to create professional looking concept diagrams in ConceptDraw DIAGRAM using the predesigned objects.

 How to install

 After ConceptDraw STORE and ConceptDraw DIAGRAM are downloaded and installed, you can install the Concept Maps solution from the ConceptDraw STORE.